-MonthlyOn a monthly basis, the ER HSE Performance Management Tool will be updated by a point personReportingfrom each of the Safety Council member groups.
-The ER HSE Performance Management Tool is stored on the Safety Council SharePoint site.
-The 'Tool' will capture all safety and compliance metrics, as well as monthly agency inspections for each AP/PMO firm.
-The 'Tool' has the capability to create roll-up tables and graphs for monthly, quarterly, and annual trending.
+On a monthly basis, a point person from each AP/PMO firm will update the ER HSE Tool.
+The HSE Tool will capture all safety and compliance metrics, as well as monthly agency inspections for each AP/PMO firm.
+The HSE Tool has the capability to create roll-up tables and graphs for monthly, quarterly, and annual trending.
 In addition to incidents and near hits, each firm will also be responsible for reporting other safety observations, best practices, and monthly agency inspections into the Tool.
 Agency inspection reports must provide the project name, inspection date, agency name, inspector name, a description of the activities observed, and a description of any corrective actions or recommendations, if applicable.